Temporal quantum eraser: Fusion gates with distinguishable photons: Single-photon extraction

 As evident from Eq. \ref{eq:Lambda_TQE}, a detection event in the bright port guarantees that at least one of the photons was extracted at some earlier time but it does not provide information on the time ordering between the two extracted photons.
 In the dark port, detection events can only occur within the timeframe between the two extractions.
 Since $\bigl[e^{Z_d} + (-1)^m e^{-Z_d}\bigr]$ for $m=0$ ($m=1$) comprises only of even (odd) powers of creation operator $Z_d$, the parity of detection events in the dark port collapses the outgoing state of the extracted photons into two possibilities; an even (odd) number of detection events heralds a temporal symmetric (antisymmetric) two-photon state.
 Alternatively, the extracted photons can be utilized to herald the generation of a cat state; bunching (antibunching) observed in a HOM experiment between the extracted photons indicates the preparation of an even (odd) cat state in the dark port.

 To summarize, employing a TQE in the transmitted fields of two $\Lambda$-type sources allows us to herald the symmetry of the extracted photons, thereby recovering perfect two-photon interference from partially distinguishable photons.
 Unlike NL sources, since extraction is practically deterministic for $\bar{n}\! \gg\!
 1$, the introduction of the TQE does not reduce the success probability for photon generation.
 Moreover, in an ideal setup, only a single photon is extracted from each source, avoiding number impurity concerns.
-However, it is important to note that the presence of photon loss in realistic systems can hinder an accurate classification of the symmetry of the two-photon state, as the parity of detection events at the dark port is sensitive to such losses.
+While the deterministic nature of this source might suggest that generalizing the TQE scheme to more than two photons is straightforward, this task is not trivial, as we will describe in the Discussion section.
+Additionally, it should be noted that the presence of photon loss in realistic systems can hinder an accurate classification of the symmetry of the two-photon state, as the parity of detection events at the dark port is sensitive to such losses.